wowofbob/yesod-util/README.md

 postCreateNoteR :: Handler ()
 postCreateNoteR =

+  -- Now object won'be returned.
+Instead, a message will be set on error.
+  -- Also, not that the result type of handler changed too. runExceptV .

     -- Explicitly say that there must be a json object provided.
     -- It doesn't matter what fields it contains.
-  withObjEnv

-    -- Now object won'be returned.
-Instead, a message will be set on error.
-    -- Also, not that the result type of handler changed too.
-    ExceptM $ do
+    withJsonObject $ do

       -- Get "name" field from json object. noteName <- askValue "name"

       -- Get "comment" field.
       noteComment <- askValue "comment"

       -- Get "contents" field.
       noteContents <- askValue "contents"

       -- Save to file system or database. lift . saveNote $
         noteName noteComment noteContents